Zirias/c64_tool_mkd64/README.md

 Patches and comments are welcome.
 For the future, the following features are planned:

-- read command line from file (for disks with lots of files)
 - support 40track formats
 - custom directory formats in new modules